-Patient Information is personal information related to patients of a General Practice (GP) who may be part of a Clinical Commissioning Group (CCG) that we have a contract with.
+Patient Information is personal information related to patients of a General Practice (GP) who may be part of a Primary Care Network (PCN) that we have a contract with.
 Patient Information that we process may include but not be limited to patient name, address, date of birth, email address, telephone number, gender, NHS number, health data, genetic data and biometric data.
-Employee data we process on behalf of the CCG may include but not be limited to name, address, date of birth, email address, telephone number, gender, CV, employment history, NHS number, marital status, banking data, and trade union membership.
+Employee data we process on behalf of the PCN may include but not be limited to name, address, date of birth, email address, telephone number, gender, CV, employment history, NHS number, marital status, banking data, and trade union membership.

 Our use and processing of Personal Information – Our personal information processing includes:

-We use personal information to deliver provider contract management services, administrative services, and finance and business intelligence services to CCGs.
+We use personal information to deliver provider contract management services, administrative services, and finance and business intelligence services to PCNs and ICBs.

-Depending on what functionality has been purchased by the CCG/GPs, the tool may use personal information to support clinicians so that they can make informed decisions at the point of prescribing.
+Depending on what functionality has been purchased by the ICB/GPs, the tool may use personal information to support clinicians so that they can make informed decisions at the point of prescribing.

 We use personal information to support health systems to deliver integrated health care.

 We use personal information for Quality Management such as ensuring the quality of service delivery, including call monitoring and recording, case consultations, and service feedback.
-Call recording is performed and quality monitoring is performed.
+Call recording and quality monitoring are performed.
 De-identified personal information may be shared with a supervisor or senior member of the staff in order to provide consultation on customer cases.

 We use personal information for Client Reporting such as providing aggregate statistical reports to client organisations related to overall service delivery information, trends within and across organisations, and anonymized customer satisfaction and feedback information.